Star 80: Development

-According to Fosse, he had to persuade Eric Roberts to play the role of Paul Snider, a character whom Roberts considered unlikeable.
-Early media speculation suggested that Harry Dean Stanton might be cast as Playboy publisher Hugh Hefner, but Cliff Robertson was reported to be researching the role by visiting the Playboy Mansion.
-Hefner disliked his depiction in the film and sued its producers, but the suit was later dismissed.
-Years later in a 1998 interview, Hefner had let off on some of his dislike of the film, saying that it did not capture Stratten's essence but he did praise Roberts for "an excellent portrayal of the sick man who murdered her".
-The film was Carroll Baker's first Hollywood production since her 1967 return from Europe.
-In accordance with the Stratten family's wishes, Stratten's mother is never mentioned by name in the film, and the names of her sister and brother were changed.

 Director Peter Bogdanovich, Stratten's boyfriend at the time of her murder, expressed opposition to the project, arguing that Fosse "didn't know the true story."
 Fosse acknowledged this statement to be true but countered that the film was about Snider.
 Bogdanovich refused to allow his name to be used in the film and threatened to sue if he found the character of Aram Nicholas to be objectionable.
 He provided his opinions of the film in his 1984 biography of Stratten, The Killing of the Unicorn: Dorothy Stratten, 1960–1980, criticizing the final film's depiction of Stratten as well as her murder, but he did not pursue legal action.

-Pre-production began in Stratten's hometown of Vancouver in January 1982.
-Sets were created to represent Stratten's bedroom, high-school gymnasium and the Dairy Queen where she had met Snider.
-After Hefner refused to allow filming at his estate, an unoccupied mansion in Pasadena, California, was renovated to resemble Hefner's mansion.
-After the film's release, Hefner expressed disappointment, describing it as "too shallow".
-The film's party scenes show actual Playboy models.

-Principal photography began on July 6, 1982, in Vancouver and continued for four months, including four weeks in Vancouver and 12 weeks in Los Angeles, and finished three days ahead of schedule.

 Star 80 is the second film based on the murder of Stratten, preceded by the 1981 television film Death of a Centerfold: The Dorothy Stratten Story, with Jamie Lee Curtis as Stratten and Bruce Weitz as Snider.